Drake Spent V-Day With Twin Models! Is He Over Jennifer Lopez?

 Drake and Jennifer Lopez may have just confirmed their breakup on Valentine’s Day.
 Instead of celebrating their first V-Day together, the two went their separate ways.
-The Canadian rapper was spotted having a date with twin models Elizabeth and Victoria Lejonhjarta while the Bronx beauty seem to have spent February 14 with her friends.
+The Canadian rapper was spotted having a date with twin models Elizabeth and Victoria Lejonhjarta while the Bronx beauty seemed to have spent February 14 with her friends.

 Despite her rumored boyfriend’s absence, J.Lo seems to be happy with the bouquet of roses and chocolate cake she got for Valentine’s Day.
 However, she didn’t disclose who gave it to her so it could probably be from her ex-husband Marc Anthony or Drizzy who wanted to make up for not being with her.
 The Shades of Blue star also showed off her sexy red outfit for V-Day probably to show the “Hotline Bling” hitmaker what he’s missing that night.